jrsmith3/jrsmith3.github.io/content/2015-01-20_Python_testing_style_guidelines.md

 Testing a module you've written in python can easily spiral out of control, particularly one which simulates a physical phenomenon.
 You want to be sure that your tests are comprehensive, but its quite easy to fall down a rabbit hole of writing completely inane tests for edge cases that will never occur in practice.
 After writing and refactoring my [`tec`](https://github.com/jrsmith3/tec) module several times, I've gotten a sense of the various types of tests that need to be written and how to organize them.
 This post is the 0.2.0 version of the strategy I'm using to test `tec`.
 I intend this strategy to be along the lines of a "style guidelines" type document like [pep8](https://www.python.org/dev/peps/pep-0008/) or [Strunk and White](https://en.wikipedia.org/wiki/The_Elements_of_Style).

 These guidelines assume the reader has an understanding of testing python code and the `unittest` framework.
-For an excellent introduction to python testing, see Arbuckle (9781847198846).
+Resources for understanding testing with Python are given at the end of this essay.

 Overview
 ========
 Tests tend to fall into two categories: API tests and numerical tests.
 API tests test the interface of the module: ensuring proper return types of methods, ensuring exceptions are raised under appropriate conditions, methods that return units actually return the correct unit, etc. Numerical tests verify the numerical accuracy of the methods that return the results of the physical simulation.

-I've found that writing API tests tend to pose trickier programming problems than numerical tests, but performing the analysis to determine the correctness of a numerical output is highly nontrivial.
+I've found that writing API tests tend to pose trickier programming problems than numerical tests, but performing the analysis to determine the correctness of a numerical output can be quite challenging.

 You are probably reading this essay to learn how to determine if your calculator methods are returning the correct results.
 The short answer is: the precision of the physical constants is the limiting factor for your calculator methods.
 The longer answer is: the accuracy of the numerical results depends on the correct implementation of the model; the precision is determined by the algorithm used to calculate the result and the precision of the inputs (which includes physical constants) to the algorithm.